Fleshgod Apocalypse

 Fleshgod Apocalypse is an Italian symphonic death metal band.
-Formed in 2007, the group resides in Perugia and are currently signed to Nuclear Blast.
+Formed in 2007, the group resides in Perugia and are signed to Nuclear Blast.

 History

 Formation and Oracles (2007–2009)

 Multi-instrumentalist/vocalist Francesco Paoli (left) and pianist/orchestrator Francesco Ferrini (right) are the only band members to perform in every Fleshgod Apocalypse studio album to date, although Ferrini was a session member in Oracles and Mafia.

-Fleshgod Apocalypse was formed in April 2007 by Francesco Paoli (formerly frontman of the band Hour of Penance).
-They recorded their first demo, Promo '07, at 16th Cellar Studio, in Rome, with producer Stefano "Saul" Morabito, releasing it shortly after.
-The demo was re-released the following year on a split CD with fellow Italian bands Septycal Gorge, Modus Delicti and Onirik.
-Fleshgod Apocalypse then signed to Neurotic Records.
-In early 2008 the band toured Europe, supporting bands like Behemoth, Origin, Dying Fetus, Hate Eternal, Suffocation, Napalm Death and many more.
+Francesco Paoli (former frontman of Hour of Penance) formed Fleshgod Apocalypse in April 2007.
+They recorded their first demo, Promo '07, at 16th Cellar Studio, in Rome, with producer Stefano "Saul" Morabito, and released it shortly after.
+The demo was re-released the following year on a split CD with Italian bands Septycal Gorge, Modus Delicti, and Onirik.
+Fleshgod Apocalypse signed to Neurotic Records.
+In early 2008, the band toured Europe, supporting Behemoth, Origin, Dying Fetus, Hate Eternal, Suffocation, Napalm Death and many more.

 In May 2008, the band recorded its first full-length album, Oracles.
-In December of that year the band decided to part ways with Neurotic Records and signed with Willowtip Records, who released Oracles in 2009.
-Shortly thereafter, new member, Tommaso Riccardi took over vocals and rhythm guitar, which were previously handled by Francesco Paoli, and Paoli took over the drums, replacing session drummer Francesco Struglia.
+In December of that year, the band parted ways with Neurotic Records and signed with Willowtip Records, who released Oracles in 2009.
+Shortly thereafter, Tommaso Riccardi took over vocals and rhythm guitar, which Francesco Paoli previously handled.
+Paoli took over drums, replacing session drummer Francesco Struglia.